 The school does operate a waiting list for available places.
-For a child to remain on the waiting list and to renew interest, parents need to telephone or email the school in the first week of Terms 1, 3 and 5.
+For a child to remain on the waiting list and to renew interest, parents need to telephone or email the school.
 If a place does become available the school will contact the parents/carers to ask if the place is still required.
 The waiting list will be re-ranked, in line with the published oversubscription criteria, every time a child is added.

-Deferment of Entry -Reception Year
+Deferment of Entry - Reception Year